Walking the Brooklyn Bridge at sunrise is one the best free things to do when visiting NYC and not just on a first visit, but on every visit.

 1. Before Sunrise At Pier 17 In Manhattan

 Staying at a hotel in Lower Manhattan will give you a better chance of making Pier 17 before sunrise.
 Read our roundup of top rated hotels in each of the popular NYC areas to pick the perfect place to stay.

 The East River flows underneath Brooklyn Bridge and out into the Atlantic Ocean.
 Along both banks of the East River you will find a series of Piers with parks, bars, helicopter tours, restaurants and more.

-Look for Pier 17 on a map.
-It is the closest pier to the bridge in Manhattan and it is perfectly located to have direct line of sight along the East River as it bends eastward toward the sun at dawn.
+This is the closest pier to the Brooklyn Bridge in Manhattan and it is perfectly located to have direct line of sight along the East River as it bends eastward toward the sun at dawn.

 - East River foreground

 - Distant Williamsburg high rise buildings and burnt orange sky background

 We recommend arriving here before sunrise when the sky is a transcending deep blue.
 Stay at Pier 17 to see the sky begin to turn a beautiful deep orange and buildings along Manhattan look as though they have been set on fire.

 Be sure to check the sunrise times and aim to arrive at the beginning of civil twilight.

 You can expect Pier 17 to be busy with photographers in summer months when it is warmer.
 We visited on a sub-zero snowy February morning and there were still around 10 people watching sunrise.